TeddouX/Image-To-Litematica/README.md

 The python script was built using the pyinstaller library with the --onedir option wich makes the executable way faster at launch.
 This command produces a folder which I compressed into a zip file for faster download speeds.

 ## Example
+For one pixel = one blocks use a 0.0635 scale factor.
 ### Input:
 ![alt text](https://github.com/TeddouX/Picture-To-Litematica/blob/main/example/Screenshot%202024-07-03%20112003.png?raw=true)